kcghost/busyrc/README.md

 The default configuration is not guaranteed to start every service NixOS would normally provide, it only checks for a few important ones.

-Both files may be overridden in the following manner:
+Imporant inti scripts can be defined and overidden in the following manner:
 ```
   environment.etc = {
     "busyrc/busyrc.conf".text = ''